 Roman’s Testosterone Support supplement was not tested against or compared to any other products.
 Roman makes no claims about how this pack will affect your body compared to other testosterone support supplements.

-Roman’s Testosterone Support supplement is intended to be taken daily.
-Each individual packet contains four tablets, each containing a mixture of all six ingredients.
-You may take all four tablets at once or you can take them in divided doses throughout the day.
+You should take four tablets of Roman’s Testosterone Support supplement daily.
+The tablets can be taken all at once or you can take them in divided doses throughout the day.
 To facilitate the absorption of vitamin D, it is recommended that you take the supplement with food.

 To assess tolerability, you may want to begin by taking one to two tablets per day.
 Depending on the side effects you may be experiencing (if any), you can then gradually work your way up to the full dose.